abdulsultans/alx-low_level_programming/README.md

 # ALX Low-level Programming
-programming in C is fun, isn't it?
+Wow, programming in C is fun, isn't it?